HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 Current focus

-Questions around identity, continuity, and reasoning in AI systems, approached as long-term research directions, not near-term product commitments.
+We are also exploring questions around identity, continuity, and reasoning in AI systems as long-term research directions.

 This page reflects conceptual continuity, not a delivery roadmap.